travoemily-fs/asl-space/docs/design-week3.md

-## my notes for asl space assignment
+## my notes for asl space assignment week 3

+> this markdown file will contain all of the updates and important notes taken in regards to module 3!

 ### commands to remember: